 We try to be smart travelers.
-Often, one of our favorite ways to save money when traveling is to use a City Pass, if it is available in the destination we visit.
+Often, one of our favorite ways to save money when traveling is to use a City Pass, like the Bratislava Card, if it is available in the destination we visit.

 If you are going to Bratislava, the capital of Slovakia, you may wish to consider the official Bratislava City Pass, also known as Bratislava Card.

 The Bratislava City Card may be a very good value for you.
 Here’s why.

 Full disclosure: The Bratislava Tourism Board furnished me with a 3-day Bratislava Card for free.
 However, all opinions here are my own.
 I was not asked for anything in return – just my honest opinion as to the value of the card.

 The Bratislava Card is the official tourist destination card that can assist you in exploring this charming capital city and its surrounding region.
 You can use the card as a tool to complete your list of things to do in Bratislava.

 It gets you discounts at restaurants, free and discounted entrance to many Bratislava sights, and much more.

 When you buy your card, they’ll write your name and the dates of validity on the back.
 You may be asked to show ID to use it.

 There are a three different Bratislava City Cards that you can choose from.
 The only difference between them is the length of validity.